MonoSR: Open-Vocabulary Spatial Reasoning from Monocular Images: Experiments

 The combination of 2D visual prompts + 3D bounding boxes yields the most robust and stable improvements across all difficulty levels.
 Their complementary contributions, with semantic grounding provided by 2D prompts and geometric structure captured by 3D bounding boxes, provide reliable spatial cues that substantially enhance performance.
 Although Outdoor scenes remain more challenging due to diverse environments and clutter, the same pattern persists: multimodal fusion of 2D and 3D signals consistently delivers strong gains despite the inherent complexity.
 Results from the Object-Centric setting further reinforce these observations.
 Even when each image contains only a single object, the model still benefits substantially from explicit 3D structural guidance.
 This confirms that the primary bottleneck is not object recognition, but the recovery of fine-grained spatial attributes from monocular inputs.

 Finally, we provide the model with 2D visual prompts together with 3D bounding boxes for all detected objects in the scene.
-This holistic configuration yields slightly worse performance, indicating that performance gains arise only from relevant auxiliary information.
-Introducing irrelevant or excessive cues can distract the model and even degrade its spatial reasoning ability.
+This holistic configuration yields slightly worse performance compared to the targeted variant, for instance, Indoor Overall drops from 0.798 to 0.767 (Qwen2.5-VL-3B) and from 0.794 to 0.721 (InternVL-3.5-2B), with similar degradation observed in Outdoor and Object-Centric settings.
+This indicates that performance gains arise only from relevant auxiliary information: introducing excessive or irrelevant cues can distract the model and degrade its spatial reasoning ability, suggesting that future monocular perception modules should focus on targeted rather than exhaustive spatial signal injection.